Raspberry Pi / small computers Tips and trick

 - As a general rule, avoid anything graphic if you can.
 It unecessary uses cpu.

-- For the browser: lynx of course, but also dillo and midori.
+- For the browser: lynx of course (and links, elinks, links2), but also dillo and midori.
 Midori will max out at 5, which is less than half of chromium or firefox.
 At least you have a chance to see the page.
 I have tried several version of other browsers (like vivaldi, since opera doesn't exist for arm), it is no better as most are based on chrome.
+There is also puffin which works like the old opera-mini used to on android, ie it sends your queries to a server that fetches and compress them for you.
+I don't trust the privacy much, but it's an option.

 There are many other Single Board Computers, so don't limit yourself to rapsberries.